n8n-io/n8n-docs/docs/nodes/credentials/JotForm/README.md

 1. Access your [JotForm account](https://www.jotform.com/myaccount/).
 2. Click on the ***API*** tab on the left.
 3. Click on the ***Create New Key*** button.
-4. Change the permissions to 'Full Access'.
+4. Change the Permissions to 'Full Access'.
 5. Use the key with JotForm node credentials in n8n.

 ![Getting JotForm credentials](./using-access-token.gif)